Harrison Bader Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 7.7 K/9, the third-worst in MLB.
+- The 7.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 28th in MLB.

-- The Cardinals have the 23rd-ranked team ERA across all MLB pitching staffs (4.72).
+- The Cardinals have a 4.71 team ERA that ranks 23rd across all MLB pitching staffs.

-- Cardinals pitchers combine to allow 149 home runs (1.1 per game), the second-fewest in the league.
+- Cardinals pitchers combine to allow 151 home runs (1.1 per game), the third-fewest in the league.

-- Rom gets the start for the Cardinals, his fourth of the season.
-He is 0-2 with a 7.24 ERA and 11 strikeouts through 13 2/3 innings pitched.
+- Thompson (4-5 with a 3.91 ERA and 53 strikeouts in 46 2/3 innings pitched) makes the start for the Cardinals, his sixth of the season.

-- The left-hander's most recent appearance came on Saturday against the Pittsburgh Pirates, when he tossed 4 2/3 innings, surrendering three earned runs while allowing five hits.
+- In his last appearance on Sunday against the Pittsburgh Pirates, the left-hander threw seven innings, allowing three earned runs while surrendering seven hits.

-- The 23-year-old has put up an ERA of 7.24, with 7.2 strikeouts per nine innings, in three games this season.
-Opponents have a .310 batting average against him.
+- In 21 games this season, the 25-year-old has amassed a 3.91 ERA and 10.4 strikeouts per nine innings, while allowing a batting average of .275 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.